PascalKieslich/mousetrap/README.md

 mousetrap
 =========

 Mouse-tracking, the analysis of mouse movements in computerized experiments, is a method that is becoming increasingly popular in the cognitive sciences.
-The **mousetrap** package offers functions for importing, preprocessing, analyzing, aggregating, and visualizing mouse-tracking data.
+The `mousetrap` package offers functions for importing, preprocessing, analyzing, aggregating, and visualizing mouse-tracking data.
+An overview of the functions in this package is given in the package description, which can be accessed with `package?mousetrap` once the package has been installed.

 General Information
 -------------------